 Deploying SQL Server using a Compute Engine instance backed by Cloud Volumes ONTAP makes your life a lot easier by eliminating the need to build capabilities such as backups, disaster recovery and data protection by yourself from scratch.
 Cloud Volumes ONTAP enables extreme performance, space- and cost-efficient storage snapshots, business continuity with its high availability that ensures no data loss and a quick failover capabilities.

-On top of these out of the box features, Cloud Volumes ONTAP has hybrid capabilities, which means that it works in any on-premises and cloud providers.
+Cloud Volumes ONTAP also has hybrid capabilities, which means that it works in any on-premises and cloud providers.
 This allows you to do seamless database and data migrations across environments giving you an increased agility and time to market.
-In short, it’s more database than you can get with a managed service.